The Palliative Care Handbook

 Since its first publication in 1994, The Palliative Care Handbook has been consistently revised, developed and updated to be an essential and practical international resource enabling quality palliative care.

-* For the first time The Palliative Care Handbook will be widely available through bookstores - ask your favourite bookseller.
+* The Palliative Care Handbook will be widely available through bookstores - ask your favourite bookseller.

 About the authors